 But the popularity is not purely driven by proximity to the city centre and the nightlife… Religion, Culture and Arts are playing a vital role in this part of Wroclaw and shaped it over centuries.
 You will find out shortly why this is the case…

 The district is enclosed by the streets Kazimierza Wielkiego, Św.
 Mikołaja, Pawła Włodkowica and Św.
 Antoniego.
-At the bottom of this article we made an overview of the whole area for you 🙂 And if you are interested in a guided tour, find out more about some options here.
+At the bottom of this article we made an overview of the whole area for you 🙂 And if you are interested in a guided tour, find out more about some options here or check out the Free Walking Tours in Wroclaw here.

 The Four Denomination District History